Nerdrantz/UnoReverseCardKeychain3dPrint/README.md

 painting to seal everything.
 Some people may like having the 3d feel, and wish to not seal the spaces.
 Feel free to build how you would like.

+NOTE: Turn on ironing in your slicer to make sure all the top faces are smooth for painting.

 I'm releasing these files, as is, under MIT license.
 Enjoy!